A Survey on Safe Multi-Modal Learning System: Controllability - Explainability

-\paragraph{Ante-hoc MXAI.} Ante-hoc methods integrate interpretability modules directly into the primary model for simultaneous learning.
+Ante-hoc methods integrate interpretability modules directly into the primary model for simultaneous learning.
 In multimodal contexts, emphasizing the modeling of cross-modal interactions and assessing modalities' relevance is essential.
-For example, \cite{li2018vqa} introduces a multitask learning approach for VQA that concurrently trains an answer predictor and a textual explanation generator, leveraging attention mechanism for cross-modal dynamics.
+For example, \cite{li2018vqa} introduces a multitask learning approach for VQA that concurrently trains an answer predictor and a textual explanation generator, leveraging an attention mechanism for cross-modal dynamics.
 Recently, research on multimodal foundation models has emerged. \cite{wang2023towards} devises an interactive multi-agent VQA framework based on VLMs.
-This framework consists of a seeker and responder that actively generate and exchange information and candidate responses related to the query, and an integrator that synthesizes candidates and generated hypotheses from the seeker and responder to formulate the final answer.
+This framework consists of a seeker and responder that actively generates and exchanges information and candidate responses related to the query, and an integrator that synthesizes candidates and generated hypotheses from the seeker and responder to formulate the final answer.